 Within these subjects, teaching and learning will incorporate personal, social and interdisciplinary skills.

-Presently, Year 7 and Year 8 students at Bright P-12 College study a core program of:
+Presently, Year 7 and Year 8 students at Bright P-12 College study;

 Bright P-12 College aims to provide a balanced curriculum for all students with the opportunity to pursue various pathways.
 Students’ individual learning needs are met within the classroom through the teacher negotiating appropriate changes to the curriculum and where necessary students work from an Individual Learning Plan (ILP) to build skills or extend high achieving students.